vinejs/vinejs.dev/content/docs/types/tuple.md

+---
+summary: The Object data type is used to validate an array with known elements and array length
+---

 # Tuple type

 A tuple type represents an array field of a fixed length, and each element inside the array can have a specific type.